 SFBC President - each Triratna Center has a president from outside of the local center to be a friend and advisor to the sangha and make sure it is being managed ethically.
 Dhammarati held this role for many years, and has recently handed it on to Samayasri.

 Ordination Training Teams are responsible for making sure all Mitras who would like to join the order have access to adequate training, information and guidance.
-Currently Karunadevi and Viradhamma convene these teams.
+Currently Padmatara is the local contact for the women+ team and Viradhamma convenes the men's team.

 Two more teams have formed with the intention of connecting buddhist practice and buddhist action for social justice: the EDJI (Equity, Diversity, Justice and Inclusion) team, and the SFBC Green Sangha.